+'''

+val output_binary_int : out_channel -> int -> unit

+'''

-- val output_binary_int : out_channel -> int -> unit - Write one integer in binary format on the given output channel.
-The only reliable way to read it back is through the Pervasives.input_binary_int[19.2] function.
-The format is compatible across all machines for a given version of Objective Caml. - val output_value : out_channel -> 'a -> unit
+Write one integer in binary format (4 bytes, big-endian) on the given output channel.
+The given integer is taken modulo $2^{32}$ .
+The only reliable way to read it back is through the Pervasives.input\binary\int[19.2] function.
+The format is compatible across all machines for a given version of Objective Caml.

+'''

+val output_value : out_channel -> 'a -> unit

+'''

 Write the representation of a structured value of any type to a channel.
 Circularities and sharing inside the value are detected and preserved.
-The object can be read back, by the function Pervasives.input_value[19.2].
+The object can be read back, by the function Pervasives.input\value[19.2].
 See the description of module Marshal[20.19] for more information.
-Pervasives.output_value[19.2] is equivalent to Marshal.to_channel[20.19] with an empty list of flags.
+Pervasives.output\value[19.2] is equivalent to Marshal.to\channel[20.19] with an empty list of flags.

+'''

-- val seek_out : out_channel -> int -> unit
+val seek_out : out_channel -> int -> unit

+'''

-- seek_out chan pos sets the current writing position to pos for channel chan.
+seek\out chan pos sets the current writing position to pos for channel chan.
 This works only for regular files.
 On files of other kinds (such as terminals, pipes and sockets), the behavior is unspecified.

+'''

-- val pos_out : out_channel -> int
+val pos_out : out_channel -> int

+'''

 Return the current writing position for the given channel.
+Does not work on channels opened with the Open\append flag (returns unspecified results).

+'''

 val out_channel_length : out_channel -> int

+'''

-Return the total length (number of characters) of the given channel.
-This works only for regular files.
-On files of other kinds, the result is meaningless.
+Return the size (number of characters) of the regular file on which the given channel is opened.
+If the channel is opened on a file that is not a regular file, the result is meaningless.

+'''

 val close_out : out_channel -> unit

+'''

 Close the given channel, flushing all buffered write operations.
-Output functions raise a Sys_error exception when they are applied to a closed output channel, except close_out and flush, which do nothing when applied to an already closed channel.
+Output functions raise a Sys\error exception when they are applied to a closed output channel, except close\out and flush, which do nothing when applied to an already closed channel.
+Note that close\out may raise Sys\error if the operating system signals an error when flushing or closing.